-Top Patterns to Conquer Any Interview
+Top Patterns to Conquer the Technical Coding Interview

 Since the goal of AlgoMonster is to help you get a job in the shortest amount of time possible in a data-driven way, we compiled datasets of tech interview problems and broke them down by patterns.
 This way we can figure out the most frequently tested and highest return on investment (ROI) area to focus on.
 We'll look at the breakdown for top problems overall as well as company specific breakdowns.